Indian Wars Illustration

 For Kids

-The US government passed a law in 1830 called the Indian Removal Act.
-This allowed the US government the right to force Indian tribes to vacate their land and move to reservation lands, geographical areas the government had put aside for their use.
-Most Indian tribes did not want to leave their land.
-It was their spiritual and physical home.
-But the government sent in the army to force tribes to move.
+The Cherokee and four other nations - the Seminoles, Choctaw, Creek, and Chickasaw - tribes and nations in the Southeast of the United States - suffered from a law the US government passed in 1830 called the Indian Removal Act.
+This act allowed the US government the right to force Indian tribes to vacate their land and move to reservation lands, geographical areas the government had put aside for their use.
+The US government gave these five tribes land in Oklahoma.

-The Cherokee and four other nations - the Seminoles, Choctaw, Creek, and Chickasaw - were told to leave their land in the Southeast.
-The US government gave them land in Oklahoma.
-The Cherokee refused to leave.
-They had no desire to live in Oklahoma.
-They wanted to live in the land of their ancestors, where they had always lived.
 The Cherokee took their case to the US Supreme Court.
 They won!
 The Supreme Court said the Cherokee were right - the US government could not force them to move.
 The Cherokee people were so happy.
 They thought they had won the battle to live on their own land.
 But they were mistaken.

 President Andrew Jackson ignored the Supreme Court ruling.
 He directed the US Army to capture all the Cherokee they could find and force them to move.
 The US Army followed the president's direction.
 The Supreme Court did nothing.